 Would you like to help drive the NSPCC’s prevention work in schools?

-We are now recruiting a Schools Co-ordinator to the areas specified.
-The successful candidate will be joining other Schools Co-ordinators in the region.
+We are now recruiting a Schools Co-ordinators to areas across Scotland.
+The successful candidates will be joining a team of Schools Co-ordinators in the region.

 We are now recruiting for the following areas:

 Post : Moray, Shetland Islands, Orkney Islands, Na H-eileanan Siar (17.5 hpw/0.5 FTE)

 The NSPCC Schools Service is an integral part of our mission to protect children from all forms of abuse.
 It is responsible for delivering the ‘Speak Out Stay Safe’ programme.
 This aims to give children an understanding and awareness of abuse in all its forms and how to recognise the signs.
 It reassures children that abuse is never a child’s fault, that they have the right to be safe, and it shows them where to get help and the resources available to them, including our Childline service.